josafatburmeister/BirdSongIdentification/README.md

 ![figure](./plots/pipeline.jpg)

+**Figure 1:** Architecture of our machine learning pipeline for bird sound recognition.

-Conceptually, our machine learning pipeline consists of the following four stages:
+Conceptually, our machine learning pipeline consists of the following four stages (Figure 1):

 1. Download of audio data and labels